10 Warm and Hot Meals to Pack for School Lunches

 PORRIDGE – Porridge is comfort food to the max, especially in the winter time.
 Oats are rich in the B-complex vitamins which help convert our food into fuel, keeping our bodies energised throughout the day and help us have great hair and skin.
 Just stir through some fruit like stewed apples. blueberries or strawberries.
-Find my recipe for oat porridge here.
+Find my recipe for pimped up oat porridge here.

 Or Spiced Quinoa Porridge here if you’re gluten free.

 CASSEROLE – Filled with chunky meat and vegetables, you guys have written to tell me how much you love my Easy Chicken and Vegetable Casserole.
 Here’s the recipe.